 Special Educational Needs and Disabilities (SEND)

-- Work with you to identify and support any additional needs your child may have.
+- Work in partnership with you to identify and support any additional needs your child may have.

-- Work with class teachers to monitor the progress of all pupils.
+- Draw upon expertise from across school and with class teachers to monitor the progress of all pupils.

-- Ensure all children have full access to the National Curriculum.
+- Ensure all children have access to a broad and exciting curriculum, following the National Curriculum.

-- Remove barriers to learning so that all children can make progress.
+- Strategically deploy support and commission services to identify need, provide support and remove barriers to learning, so that all children can make progress.

 Identifying children’s individual needs

 Our school is committed to early identification of Special Educational Needs and Disability (SEND).
-We have a graduated response to meeting SEN and Disability (SEND) in line with the SEND Code of Practice 0-25, 2014.
+We deploy a robust graduated response to meeting SEN and Disability (SEND) in line with the SEND Code of Practice 0-25, 2014.
 All children throughout the school are monitored regularly to ensure they continue to access the curriculum successfully and to help early identification of need.
 A range of evidence is collected through assessment and monitoring arrangements, as well as regular discussions between the Special Educational Needs Coordinator (SENDCo) and the class teachers.
-If these suggest that any pupil is not making the expected progress, or their needs have changed, the class teacher will invite the parents/carers to school to discuss these additional needs with the SENDCo.
-Following this, the class teacher and parents/carers, work with the SENDCo in order to decide if, or how, additional provision is implemented.
+If these suggest that any pupil is not making the expected progress, or their needs have changed, the class teacher and parents/carers will work with the SENDCo in order to decide if, or how, additional provision is implemented.

 Some other useful websites